MLB serves up a frosty start to new season, more snow coming - Philly

 "I always want the ball to hit to me, but that was the one time where I was hoping it wouldn't be hit my way," Dozier said.
 "It would have been very tough trying to catch a popup in those conditions."

+It was 27 degrees at Coors Field in Denver on Friday, when snow and sleet caused a one-hour delay in the Rockies' home opener against Atlanta.
+Cleveland also opened in bitter and blustery conditions.

+No luck at AT&T Park in San Francisco.
+Despite a more seasonable climate, the Giants were rained out at home for the first time since 2006.

-Players and fans might not catch a break anytime soon, either.
-The weekend forecast in several spots is for weather better suited for throwing snowballs than pitching baseballs.
+Bundled-up players and fans might not catch a break anytime soon, either.
+The weekend forecast in New York, Washington and several other spots is for weather better suited for throwing snowballs than pitching baseballs.

-Snow is predicted at Coors Field in Denver, Nationals Park in Washington and the Bronx.

 At Target Field in Minneapolis, there's an outside chance Seattle and Minnesota could play the coldest game on record in major league history.
 The current mark is a first-pitch temperature of 23 degrees when Colorado hosted Atlanta in 2013.